Abuzarr123/mobile-app/README.md

 The app is built in .Net Maui which is a cross platform app.
 My app is nutrition tracker app that helps the user track their calories for what they have had for the day.
-This app allows the user to manually add there calories or scan barcodes of food or drinks to recieve their calories from a API.
+This app allows the user to manually add there calories or scan barcodes of food or drinks to recieve their calories from a API. user can view their calories recorded on a analytics page.
 The data is stored using firebase and user authentication data is saved on firebase as well.
 It has multiple user accessibility features that follow the WCAG guidelines such as dark mode, adjustable font size toggle on or off features such as haptic feedback.

 Brief Development plan